 Polk County’s Sheriff Grady Judd was first elected in 2004 and has been re-elected every term since.
 Judd has also served as president of the Major County Sheriff’s Association, as well as the Florida Sheriff’s Association.
 He has an acute understanding of answering emergency calls, having started his career working for the PCSO in 1972 as a telecommunicator.

 Kim Riggall also has a long history with PCSO and currently serves as the Application Support Supervisor in the Information Technology Division.
 Riggall’s role has grown from managing the CAD and RMS systems to overseeing all of the other technology applications used by the organization.

 The Polk County Sheriff’s Office has always strived to embrace cutting edge technology, to see how we can do things better, and to get accurate real-time information to our officer’s in the field.
 Live911 allows us to do that.”

 In early 2020, Sheriff Judd heard about a new technology being developed that could livestream 911 calls directly to first responders and asked Riggall to investigate.
 She reached out to HigherGround and signed up for its Live911 beta program.

 In the first 30 days we saved 3 lives.
-We saved a child that was choking because we got there before fire or EMS.
-We also saved two people with our AED that were having cardiac arrests.
+We saved a child who was choking because we got there before fire or EMS.
+We also saved two people with our AED who were having cardiac arrests.
 Live911 is a remarkable tool that has helped us to arrive at emergencies quicker and saves lives.
 It’s a game changer!

 – Sheriff Grady Judd